Mathematical Foundations of Polyphonic Music Generation via Structural Inductive Bias: Functional Analytic Perspective: Bounds and Thresholds in the Infinite-Dimensional Limit

-\begin{theorem}{Incompleteness of Isolated Blocks via Diagonalization}{incomp_isol} Let $S = \bigoplus_{k=1}^{\infty} B_k$ be an isolated block-diagonal operator on $\mathcal{H}$, where each block learns a local subspace $V_k \subset \mathcal{H}_k$.
-There almost surely exists a valid data feature $f^* \in \mathcal{H}$ that lies entirely outside the expressive capacity of $S$. \end{theorem} \begin{proof} Assume the continuous data manifold contains variations not fully spanned by the bounded capacity $d_{block}$.
-We construct an unexpressible adversarial feature vector $f^* = \bigoplus_{k=1}^{\infty} x_k$ element by element.
-For the $k$-th subspace $\mathcal{H}_k$, select a component $x_k$ such that $x_k \perp V_k$ (orthogonal complement, existing almost surely in infinite dimensions by RPTP Theorem 3.21 for singular blocks).
+\begin{proposition}[Incompleteness of Isolated Blocks via Diagonalization] Let $S = \bigoplus_{k=1}^{\infty} B_k$ be an isolated block-diagonal operator on $\mathcal{H}$, where each block learns a local subspace $V_k \subset \mathcal{H}_k$.
+There almost surely exists a valid data feature $f^* \in \mathcal{H}$ that lies entirely outside the expressive capacity of $S$. \end{proposition} \begin{proof} Assume the continuous data manifold contains variations not fully spanned by the bounded capacity $d_{block}$.
+I construct an unexpressible adversarial feature vector $f^* = \bigoplus_{k=1}^{\infty} x_k$ element by element.
+For the $k$-th subspace $\mathcal{H}_k$, select a component $x_k$ such that $x_k \perp V_k$ (orthogonal complement, existing almost surely in infinite-dimensional geometry for singular blocks).
 Analogous to Cantor's diagonal argument, which constructs a novel real number by avoiding the $k$-th digit of the $k$-th sequence, $f^*$ resides in the null space of $\bigoplus_{k=1}^{\infty} V_k$ (a measure-zero set in $\mathcal{H}$).
-The isolated architecture strictly fails to achieve global expressivity, confirming topological isolation (RPTP Theorem 2.9 for superpatterns). \end{proof}
+The isolated architecture strictly fails to achieve global expressivity, confirming topological isolation. \end{proof}

-To break this diagonal trap without increasing the block capacity $d_{block}$ (which would violate the $O(D_{model})$ linear scaling), we formalize the shuffling mechanism $P$ as an isometric isomorphism (unitary operator) on $\mathcal{H}$.
+To break this diagonal trap without increasing the block capacity $d_{block}$ (which would violate the $O(D_{model})$ linear scaling), I formalize the shuffling mechanism $P$ as an isometric isomorphism (unitary operator) on $\mathcal{H}$.